 Blueberry Yogurt Cake

-The recipe is adapted from a blueberry muffin recipe by Justine Snacks.
-Thank you, Justine!
-I wanted to make muffins but I ran out of muffin liners, and after all the cooking I’d done, I had zero motivation to cut baking paper into liners.
-So I made a cake instead, and the next day, I made it again for us.
-But next time, I am going to make muffins.
+The recipe is adapted from Justine Snacks blueberry muffin recipe.
+I wanted to make her muffins, but I ran out of muffin liners and energy to cut baking paper into liners.
+So instead I made it as a bundt cake to make it more appealing to the teenagers.

+Blueberry Yogurt Cake